Registration for CIG49 is open now until November 7th, 2025.

 National Festival Teacher’s Conference

-The national festival will also include the first ever CIG National Improv Teacher’s Conference.
+The national festival will also include the National Improv Teacher’s Conference.
 There will be workshops, tickets to events, and meet and greets.
 This content will qualify for professional development.

-All the regional dates can be found here: improv.ca/eventdates
+National Festival and Tournament: All the confirmed event dates can be found here: improv.ca/eventdates

 Registration